URX Frequently Asked Questions

 Enter “setgenerate true” to use all CPU cores.

-Now you are officially crypto mining!
+Now you are officially mining URX rare crypto!
 Use command “getmininginfo” to see your localhashps compared to the total networkhashps.

 How to mine with pools?